 If you sell on Amazon, your margins just took another hit.
 Amazon recently added a 3.5% fuel and logistics surcharge.

-Beginning April 17th, 2026, sellers using Fulfillment by Amazon (FBA) in the United States and Canada, as well as Remote Fulfillment with FBA from the US into Canada, Mexico and Brazil will see the new fee.
-On May 2nd, 2026, the surcharge will also apply to Buy with Prime in the US and Multi-Channel Fulfillment (MCF) in the US and Canada.
+It applies to sellers using Fulfillment by Amazon (FBA) in the United States and Canada.
 Driven by global tensions and rising oil prices, this new fee adds pressure to businesses with tight budgets.

 When fulfillment costs rise unexpectedly, you have to make tough choices.
 Do you absorb the extra expense, or do you pass it on to your customers?
 Neither option feels like a win.